 "I want to help, rescue others like how I was rescued."

 After four years of IJM's work in The Philippines, there has been a 79% drop in the number of minors available for commercial sex in Cebu.

-2 million children are exploited in the global commercial sex trade.1
+- One million children are exploited in sex trafficking.

 The vast majority of victims of trafficking come from backgrounds of poverty.
 Impoverished women and girls are especially susceptible to traffickers' schemes of deception.
 Because of their desperate economic situation, they (or their parents or caretakers) are more willing to take risks—so they are more likely to accept fraudulent job offers or insincere marriage proposals from traffickers, to move to another location or migrate to another country, or to believe other deceptive techniques criminals use to entrap victims.

 Before the internet, customers had to physically go to a bar or brothel to purchase sex.
 In the Philippines, most customers were opportunistic predators seeking out young women or teenagers.
 Now, pedophiles and abusers located anywhere in the world can exploit children without ever leaving their bedroom.